pyne/pyne/docs/pyapi/spatialsolver.rst

 **************************************
 Spatialsolver description here

-.. currentmodule:: pyne.serpent
+.. currentmodule:: pyne.spatialsolver

 All functionality may be found in the ``spatialsolver`` package::

  from pyne import spatialsolver

-Serpent API
+Spatialsolver API
 -----------

 .. automodule:: pyne.spatialsolver